 Our registered acupuncturist is also a registered physiotherapist.
 Raffy has had advanced acupuncture training in Beijing China and has trained directly under Dr. Sona Tahan.
-He has special interest in diagnosing and treating musculoskeletal disorders, providing manual therapy and personal interactions on each visit.
+He has a special interest in diagnosing and treating musculoskeletal disorders, providing manual therapy and personal interactions on each visit.

 WHAT IS MOXIBUSTION?

 Moxibustion is an oriental medicine therapy utilizing moxa, or mugwort herb.
 It plays an important role in traditional medical systems of China, Japan, Korea, Vietnam, Tibet, and Mongolia.
 Suppliers usually age the mugwort and grind it up to a fluff; practitioners burn the fluff or process it further into a stick that resembles a (non-smoke-able) cigar.
 Smokeless moxa is currently used in medical buildings, thus complying with all legal and health issues.